c0ded00d1e12/ecen224/_programming-assignments/attack-lab.md

 Better luck next time
 ```

 (Note that the value of the cookie shown will differ from yours.)
 Program `RTARGET` will have the same behavior.
 As the error message indicates, overrunning the buffer typically causes the program state to be corrupted, leading to a memory access error.
 Your task is to be more clever with the strings you feed `CTARGET` and `RTARGET` so that they do more interesting things.
-These are called *exploit strings*.
+These are called *exploit* strings.

 Both `CTARGET` and `RTARGET` take several different command line arguments:
 - `-h`: Print list of possible command line arguments